JoseeWouters/Josee-Wouters/content/blog/cherry-picking-with-git-in-your-terminal.md

 title: Cherry picking with Git in your terminal
 displayDate: 20 januari 2021
 date: 2021-01-20
-intro: "I've heard it a lot when working with Git: cherry picking.
+intro: "If you work with Git, you've probably heard about it: cherry picking.
 I always thought this was some kind of scary tool that was probably really hard, so I never used it.
 Now thanks to working at home with two babies, I work some odd hours and sometimes I need to figure things out myself.
 And when I had to cherry pick a pull request because of a merge gone wrong, I just tried it.
-I'll help you get started on the basics too."
+Now that I feel more confident doing these, I'll help you get started on the basics too."
 url:
 reading time: 3 minutes
 language: en